 The campus is noted for its many live oak and magnolia trees and an architectural style based on the Renaissance domestic style of northern Italy (tan stucco walls, red tile roofs).

-Near Lockett Hall, which houses the Department of Mathematics, there are two Indian Mounds.
+Near Lockett Hall, which houses the Department of Mathematics, there are the LSU Campus Mounds.
 These are ancient earthworks made by Native Americans thousands of years ago.

 Students will find excellent facilities for theater and concert activities.
 Many University productions, guest artists, road shows, and popular entertainers are booked each year.
 The city of Baton Rouge supports a symphony in its modern riverside theater complex known as the River Center.
 The university supports its symphony and an opera series on campus.
 In addition, the many night locales offer a wide variety of bands and vocalists, and the University sponsors a film series.